 The Anatomy of an Activist: Part One

-Upon completion of my graduate program, I was excited to be done, but equally excited and nervous to know that I wasn’t truly done.
-That a lot more work had to be done, and none of it had to deal with credits, diplomas or assignments.
+Upon completion of my graduate program, I was excited to be done, but was equally excited and nervous to know that I wasn’t truly done.
+I knew that a lot more work had to be done, and none of it had to deal with credits, diplomas or assignments.
 I was now free to do the most meaningful work.
 But as I got closer to completing the degree program, I couldn’t help but think about the somewhat universal B-Side realities of being called for activism.

 Not one thing constructed by humans in society would exist if it wasn’t for a question.
 Questions are the atoms of all thought and action.
-These questions can help us understand the anatomy of the activist experience.
+These questions can help us understand the anatomy of the activist.